Quick start

 kubectl -n apps annotate cloudresources bucket "terraform.appvia.io/apply"=true --overwrite

-, get the pod name and tail the logs kubectl -n apps logs -f <NAME>
+to identify the pod name, and then use kubectl -n apps logs -f <NAME>

 The actual terraform execution does not occur in the apps